elixir-lang/elixir-lang.github.com/_posts/2021-12-03-elixir-v1-13-0-released.markdown

   * `mix xref graph` now supports multiple `--sink` and `--source` to be given.

 If you haven't used `mix xref` before, it may be hard to visualize what those changes mean.
-If you want to learn more, you can [watch the relevant section of my ElixirConf 2021 keynote (timestamped)](https://youtu.be/ydjx2kKHzrM?t=772) that includes a short introduction to `mix xref`.
+If you want to learn more, you can [watch the relevant section of my ElixirConf 2021 keynote](https://youtu.be/ydjx2kKHzrM?t=772) that includes a short introduction to `mix xref`.

 Those improvements came from direct feedback from the community.
 A special shout out to Marc-André Lafortune for the contributions and testing.